Best Self-Propelled Lawn Mowers in 2026: Battery and Gas Compared

 Toro's Personal Pace system automatically adjusts speed to match your walking pace — push faster and the mower drives faster.
 It's the most intuitive self-propelled system on the market.
 With rear-wheel or all-wheel drive options, it handles slopes that other mowers struggle with.
 Excellent for uneven or hilly terrain.

 A solid, no-frills self-propelled gas mower at a fair price.
 Not as refined as the Honda, but handles typical suburban yards without complaint.
 Available at Lowe's.
-Good option if $400+ for a Honda is more than you want to spend.
+Good option if mid-range-and-up territory for a Honda is more than you want to spend.

 The Comparison